Special Collections Collection Development Policy

 Mission of Julian Edison Department of Special Collections

-We acknowledge that systemic oppression impacts the collecting priorities and activities of Special Collections.
+We acknowledge that systemic oppression impacts Special Collections’ collecting priorities and activities.
 Our existing collections, with few exceptions, reflect predominantly white, patriarchal, cisgender, and heteronormative culture and history.
-In a reparative effort, we will engage in ongoing efforts to address these gaps in our existing collections and actively acquire collections that document the experiences, contributions, and reflections of underrepresented groups as they relate to race, gender, sexuality, ability, and more.
-It is our responsibility to broaden the traditions and voices represented in Special Collections in order to build a more complete human record.
+In a reparative effort, we will continue to address these gaps in our existing collections and actively acquire collections that document underrepresented groups’ experiences, contributions, and reflections as they relate to race, gender, sexuality, ability, and more.
+Our responsibility is to broaden the traditions and voices represented in Special Collections to build a more complete human record.

 Collection Development Policy Objectives